-Mental health encompasses a large portion of people’s lives.
-It refers to cognitive, emotional, and psychological well-being — affecting how a person acts, feels, and behaves.
-Mental health also determines how people relate to others, handle stress, and make choices affecting their daily lives.
+Mental health refers to one’s cognitive, emotional, and psychological well-being and affects how a person acts, feels, and behaves.
+It also determines how people relate to others, handle stress, and make choices that affect their daily lives.

-Similar to those who suffer from a physical illness, those with mental health problems can get better with the right help (depending on the type of mental health disorder).
-Here are several early signs of mental health issues:
+Similar to those who suffer from a physical illness, those with mental illnesses and disorders can get better with the right kind of help (depending on the type of disorder).
+Here are some early signs of mental health issues:

 - Thoughts of hurting yourself or others

 - Frequent or persistent feelings of sadness, anger, fear, worry or anxiety

 - Intense fear or anxiety about weight gain